 SUBPART 209.5 —ORGANIZATIONAL AND CONSULTANT CONFLICTS OF INTEREST

-(Revised October 31, 2019)

 209.505 General rules.

 209.505-4 Obtaining access to proprietary information.

-(b)(i) For contractors, other than litigation support contractors, accessing third party proprietary technical data or computer Software, non-disclosure requirements are addressed at (b), through use of the clause at as prescribed at (c) and (d).
-Pursuant to that clause, covered Government support contractors may be required to enter into non-disclosure agreements directly with the third party asserting restrictions on limited rights technical data, commercial technical data, or restricted rights computer software.
-The contracting officer is not required to obtain copies of these agreements or to ensure that they are properly executed.
+(b)(i) For contractors, other than litigation support contractors, accessing third party proprietary technical data or computer Software, non-disclosure requirements are addressed at 204.7403 (a).

-(ii) For litigation support contractors accessing litigation information, including that originating from third parties, use and non-disclosure requirements are addressed through the use of the clause at , as prescribed at(a).
 Pursuant to the clause, litigation support contractors are not required to enter into non-disclosure agreements directly with any third party asserting restrictions on any litigation information.

 209.570 Limitations on contractors acting as lead system integrators.

 209.570-1 Definitions.

-“Lead system integrator,” as used in this section, is defined in the clause at , Prohibited Financial Interests for Lead System Integrators.
-See for additional information.
+“Lead system integrator,” as used in this section, is defined in the clause at 252.209-7007 , Prohibited Financial Interests for Lead System Integrators.
+See PGI 209.570-1 for additional information.

 209.570-2 Policy.